Glide Memorial Church: Glide Ensemble

-From about 1990 -2000 the Glide Ensemble, the church's Gospel Choir, had about 100 members.
+From about 1990–2000, the Glide Ensemble, the church's Gospel Choir, had about 100 members.
 The Glide Ensemble choir held its first rehearsals in 1969 and has been an integral part of Sunday Celebrations ever since.
 Directed by John F. Turk Jr. and Ron Sutherland and backed by a full band called the Change Band, the choir groups perform every Sunday at Glide's 9am and 11am Sunday Celebrations.
-From 2015-2024 the Glide Ensemble's music director was Vernon Bush.
+From 2016-2024 the Glide Ensemble's music director was Vernon Bush.
 Zoe Ellis became the Director of Music Ministries in 2024 and is the first Jewish leader of the gospel choir.
-The Glide Ensemble, which has teamed up with a host of notable musicians such as Sammy Davis Jr., Leonard Bernstein, Marvin Gaye, Bono, Bobby McFerrin, Maya Angelou, Michael Franti, India Arie and Joan Baez.
+The Glide Ensemble has teamed up with a host of notable musicians such as Sammy Davis Jr., Leonard Bernstein, Marvin Gaye, Bono, Bobby McFerrin, Maya Angelou, Michael Franti, India Arie and Joan Baez.

 In 2005, SF Weekly named the Glide Ensemble and Change Band "Best Gospel" in their annual "Best Of San Francisco" awards.